danb0b/danb0b.github.io/content/work-blog/2025-06-05-reimagining-electronics-handbooks.md

 ---
 title: Reimagining Today's Electronics Handbook
+date: 2025-06-05
+summary: " "
 ---

-Last year I was asked to contribute to an introductory electronics handbook.
+> Last year I was asked to contribute to an introductory electronics handbook.
 The publisher wanted my thoughts on how to refresh it, improve it, and make it current, since the original authors had moved on and didn't have time to make the necessary improvements.
-Even though at the time I didn't have time to work on it, I put together a writeup on what I thought needed to change, with a justification for why.
+Even though I didn't have time to work on it, I put together a writeup on what I thought needed to change, with a justification for why.
 I thought that writeup might have some utility on its own, so here it is, adjusted for a general audience.
-Consider my perspective, as someone who teaches introductory courses on mechatronics and embedded systems.
-I don't have time to teach everything, but as i update and curate my courses, these are the thoughts running through my head.
+Consider my perspective, as someone who teaches introductory courses on mechatronics and embedded systems --  I don't have time to teach everything, so I have to pick and choose, based on what I think will serve my students best as they approach the workforce.
+These thoughts are therefore already  running through my head as I consider how to update and curate my courses.

 ---

 Back when I was in school, it was still manageable to attempt to cram everything introductory about electronics, mechatronics or embedded systems into a single handbook or textbook, running in parallel with the courses I once took, and these days teach.
-The problem with these topics today is that 1) so many devices, products, and concepts have come and gone, that your textbook needs to be overhauled top to bottom every few years.
+The problem with these topics today is that 1) so many devices, products, and concepts have come and gone, that your materials need to be overhauled top to bottom every few years.
 Additionally, the number of things to know about introductory electronics has both grown and shifted as well.
 I will give you a brief rundown:

 ## The work you have to do to enter electronics has changed